Special Programs and Services

 • Educational Opportunity Fund (EOF) Program

 Instituted and sponsored by the State of New Jersey in 1968, this is an academic support program providing access to higher education for students who show potential, but who need additional support services and financial aid to succeed academically.
 Students are selected for participation in the program based on documented financial need and potential for success.

 The Educational Opportunity Fund program provides individual and group counseling, and tutorial services that are designed to support students’ academic programs.
 Leadership, and career workshops and extracurricular activities are provided within the resources of the EOF Program.
 Transfer counseling and assistance are provided for graduating EOF students.
 Eligible students may receive some financial assistance, if qualified.

-All students accepted into the EOF Program must attend full-time, be pursuing a degree, be residents of the State of New Jersey for at least one year, meet all program requirements, and be citizens or permanent residents of the United States or meet the NJ Dreamers requirements for undocumented students.
+All students accepted into the EOF Program must attend full-time, be pursuing a degree, be residents of the State of New Jersey for at least one year and meet all program requirements.

 • TRIO-Student Support Services (SSS) Program